Release: May 11, 2011 - Author: Muck47 - Translator: Tony Montana - external link: IMDB - more from this series

 This comparison is about Episode 31 (Season 3, Episode 5): The All-England Summarise Proust Competition

-* I called the German Version uncut but it's actually not.
+* The German Version is labeled "uncut" but it's actually not.
 In fact it's just the longest version available on DVD.
 Here's what's still missing: according to several sources, the "Travel Agent" sketch originally contained the comment "What a silly bunt!".
 Fun fact: Eric Idle wasn't permitted to use the letter C in that sketch.
 As a result of that, the letter C got replaced by the letter B. The reason for the removal ought to be pretty obvious.

 - US Version: 30:31 min